akaszowska/akaszowska.github.io/_pages/about.md

 Teaching Materials Repository
 ======
-This website is a repository of (slightly edited) teaching materials that I've developed over the years as a university lecturer.
+This website is a repository of teaching materials that I've developed over the years as a university lecturer.
 They span fields of applied cognitive science, usability and user experience, human factors engineering, programming, data analytics & AI, human participants research, and general "soft" skills.
-You can access presentations and notes from content-heavy lectures, case studies, ideas for projects and practical exercises, and materials from workshops.
+You can access presentations and notes from content-heavy lectures, reading guides, case studies, ideas for projects and practical exercises, and materials from workshops.

 Whether you're a teacher looking for new ideas, a student wanting to dig deeper into a topic, or a professional in need of a refresher or a new perspective for your projects, I hope you'll find something interesting here.